uinix-js/uinix-theme/readme.md

 };
 ```

-With a theme, we can access CSS values statically without hardcoding them (e.g. `theme.colors.background.primary` instead of `'#f00'`).
+With a theme, we can access CSS values statically without hardcoding them (e.g. `theme.colors.background.primary` instead of `'#fff'`).

-We can whitelist CSS properties to be *theme-aware* using a theme spec, as detailed in the next section.
+We can whitelist CSS properties to be _theme-aware_ by using a theme spec, as detailed in the next section.

 ### Theme spec